RAVING-Informatics/noncanonical_exons/README.md

 - The `filter_pext.sh` script filters for exons expressed in muscle (pext_muscle > 0.05) and not expressed in at least half of the other tissues (pext < 0.05).
 - The results is `pext_noncanonical_exons_muscle_0.5.bed`

+## LOF Constraint
+As per this blog post, [gnomAD v4.0 Gene Constraint | gnomAD browser](https://gnomad.broadinstitute.org/news/2024-03-gnomad-v4-0-gene-constraint/), the v2.1.1 dataset is currently more robust.
+The constraint metrics displayed in v4.1 are based on more data, but are still underdeveloped.
+The constraint values (LOEUF), can be sourced from the 'supplementary_dataset_11_full_constraint_metrics` ([Supplemental Data Table 11](https://www.nature.com/articles/s41586-020-2308-7#Sec12)) in Karczewski _et al._ 2020.
+- Filter the table to include only scores corresponding to canonical exons (`canonical == TRUE`).
+- The column `oe_lof_upper` containns the LOEUF scores for filtering.
+- Using this filterd table `loeuf_constraint_canonical.tsv`, the code in `pext_score_distribution.r` will calculate the number of exons in constrained genes (LOEUF < 0.33) with `pext>0.1` and flagged in $\ge$ 1 tissue

 # RESULTS

 | Metric | v39 | v49 |